Ready to dive deep and grow from within?

 I check-in often to make sure we are directing the therapeutic journey together.
 I make space for your questions, thoughts, and feedback, even if that means you disagree with me and you want or need something other than what I’ve suggested.
 When I make mistakes, I acknowledge them and meet you where I was meant to.

 I tend to let my clients know how I genuinely see them and how I am impacted by them.
-And many find it helpful, in the right moment, when I let myself be known as a real human too or share that I know what you’re feeling because I’ve been there.
+And many find it helpful, in the right moment, when I share that I know what you’re feeling because I’ve been there.
 I’m not better than you, nor have I reached an end point of healing!

 I believe I can’t take clients anywhere in their healing where I haven’t been personally, and that the world continually presents challenges to overcome, so I commit to regular and ongoing therapy and holistic wellness to be the best therapist I can be for you.